Whoever thought it was a good idea to put a cemetery so close to a high school?

 “Does Captain Kirk recite Shakespeare on the fly?”
 Sybil said with a playful smirk.

-Aphrodite looked down, doing her best to hide her blush behind her long, purple braids.
+Aphrodite looked down, doing her best to hide her blush behind her long, multicolored braids.

 Rolling her chair closer to Aphrodite, Sybil whispered, “I’m just teasing,” before rolling back in front of her own book and computer.